Finding Homes for Dogs

 at a shelter or give him away.
 If you do not feel comfortable with a potential

-tell them that their home isn't the right fit for your dog.
-Try to educate
+tell them that their home isn't the right fit for your dog or that you

 them if possible (for instance, on the need for sterilization or heartworm